shubhp19/MArket-Segmentation/README.md

 **Data:**

--Use the following link to download the dataset: <Credit Card Dataset for Clustering (kaggle.com)>
+- Use the following link to download the dataset: [Credit Card Dataset for Clustering (kaggle.com)]<br>
--The Data is also uploaded on this repository by name CC General.csv
+- The Data is also uploaded on this repository by name CC General.csv

 **Attribute Information:**